AlexanderS68/AmazingRace/README.md

 The unit tests cover the following scenarios:

-TestFindPath_PositiveCase: Verifies that a valid path is found from the start point to the end point in a maze with obstacles.
+- TestFindPath_PositiveCase: Verifies that a valid path is found from the start point to the end point in a maze with obstacles.
-TestFindPath_UnreachableStart: Verifies that no path is found when the start point is surrounded by obstacles.
+- TestFindPath_UnreachableStart: Verifies that no path is found when the start point is surrounded by obstacles.
-TestFindPath_SameStartAndEnd: Verifies that a valid path with a single point is returned when the start and end points are the same.
+- TestFindPath_SameStartAndEnd: Verifies that a valid path with a single point is returned when the start and end points are the same.
-TestFindPath_NegativeCase: Verifies that no path is found when the maze has no valid path from the start point to the end point.
+- TestFindPath_NegativeCase: Verifies that no path is found when the maze has no valid path from the start point to the end point.
-TestFindPath_SingleValidPath: Verifies that a valid path is found from the start point to the end point in a maze with only one valid path.
+- TestFindPath_SingleValidPath: Verifies that a valid path is found from the start point to the end point in a maze with only one valid path.

-Feel free to explore the unit tests to understand the test scenarios and adapt them according to your requirements.
+Feel free to customize the maze by modifying the `maze.txt` file or adapting the code to suit your specific needs.
+Enjoy solving the maze!